What Does Freedom Mean to You was originally published in February of 2012.

 The other day I was helping someone out with their blog.
-They’d just started a new site, and while I’m far from the world’s best marketer I have learned a thing or two about how to grow an audience.
+They’d just started a new site, and while I’m far from the world’s best marketer I’ve learned a thing or two about how to grow an audience.

 Live Anywhere – While I’m usually in Portland, each year I’ve got a pretty hefty list of my favorite offices from around the globe.
-Guess maybe there is something to this Live Anywhere thing.
+Guess maybe there’s something to this Live Anywhere thing.

 Achieve Freedom – Once I got here, I realized things get a little more vague.
 What is Freedom?
 Is it different for everyone?
 How do I know if I’ve achieved it?

 I found myself asking a lot of questions, and not having a lot of definitive answers.
-Freedom in the borad sense of the term is very difficult to define.
-It’s going to mean something completely different to my friends I met in Cuba a couple weeks back, as it does to, say me.
+Freedom in the broad sense of the term is very difficult to define.
+It’s going to mean something completely different to my friends I met in Cuba as it does to, say me.

 I still have to abide by all of the same laws as everyone else; I pay taxes just like everyone else.
 So what exactly am I free from?

 I look at freedom as being able to live the life I want to live – plain and simple.
 Back in the day while I was at my day job, I wasn’t free.
 I wasn’t able to do the things that I wanted to on a regular basis.
 Now?
 I’m able to travel around work whenever and where ever I please, and I’m generally a much happier person.